mjstealey/docker-modflow/README.md

 ## Pull the precompiled image from Docker Hub

+The [docker image](https://hub.docker.com/r/mjstealey/docker-modflow/) is automatically built on commit to this repository at Docker hub.
 Docker Hub is a cloud hosted service from Docker that provides registry capabilities for public and private content.
-Collaborate effortlessly with the broader Docker community or within your team on key content, or automate your application building workflows.
-Learn more about [Docker](https://docs.docker.com).
+Learn more about [Docker](https://docs.docker.com) and [Docker Hub](https://hub.docker.com).

 ```bash
 docker pull mjstealey/docker-modflow